+There are no prepayment penalties when you pay off a reverse mortgage early.
 Paying back a reverse mortgage early is favorable in many scenarios.
-For instance, there are no prepayment penalties for paying off a reverse mortgage earlier than usual.
 You can leave the home to your heirs clear and free, with no or a much smaller debt than occurred in the beginning.

 How A Reverse Mortgage Also Can Be Paid Off Early

 The process of paying off a reverse mortgage is not very complicated.
 But it is advised that you contact a reverse mortgage specialist to avoid potential issues.

 Step 1: Choose a date to pay off your reverse mortgage.
 Request your lender “no further draws” against the credit line of the equity and a payoff statement that includes the month when the mortgage is to be paid off.

 The payoff statement lists all payments made over the course of the mortgage, accumulated interest, and costs associated with borrowing the loan.

 Step 2: The statement may also include 34 days of interest, which provides padding if the payment is posted after the first of the month.

 Since a reverse mortgage is backed by the Federal Housing Authority, the posting takes place on the first business day of the month, and a weekend could push it to the third day of the month.